General Course Policies

 • I will make reasonable efforts to be flexible in finding time to meet with you.
 I may specify a maximum time for our meeting that is shorter than the default of 30 minutes and I may ask you to complete particular preparations so as to make our time together maximally productive.
 But definitely ask because I want to be available to students.

-• Please do not use the Canvas message feature that only looks like email because it buries messages–I often don’t see them until considerable time has passed.
+• Please do not use the wretched Canvas message feature that looks like email.
+It buries messages and I often don’t see them until considerable time has passed.

 • Use your regular St. Edward’s email and email me at drewml@stedwards.edu.